 Bandaging Wounds While Singing Praise

-Some Sisters of Compassion, Gospel for Asia-supported women missionaries specially trained to care for leprosy patients and others in desperate need, began serving in Rabia’s village.
+Some Sisters of Compassion, Gospel for Asia (GFA)-supported women missionaries specially trained to care for leprosy patients and others in desperate need, began serving in Rabia’s village.
 When they visited Rabia’s house, she told them wounds covered one of her legs and asked if they could cure her.